suncoast-devs/handbook/lessons/html-intro/metadata-in-html.md

 browser when the page is loaded.
 It contains information such as the page `<title>`, links to CSS (if you choose to style your HTML content with CSS), links to custom favicons, and other metadata (data about the HTML, such as the author, and page title that describe the document.)
-In this article we'll cover all of the above and more, in order to give you a good basis for working with markup.
+In this article, we'll cover all of the above and more in order to give you a good basis for working with markup.

 ## What is the HTML head?